JuliaLang/julia/doc/manual/noteworthy-differences.rst

   multiplication in Julia, equivalent to R's ``A %*% B``.
 In R, this same notation would perform an element-wise (Hadamard) product.
 To get the element-wise multiplication operation, you need to write ``A .* B`` in Julia.
-- Julia performs matrix transposition using the :obj:`.'` operator and conjugated transposition using the :obj:`'` operator.
+- Julia performs matrix transposition using the :obj:`.' <Base..'>` operator and conjugated transposition using the :obj:`'` operator.
 Julia's ``A.'`` is therefore equivalent to R's ``t(A)``.
 - Julia does not require parentheses when writing ``if`` statements or